coreui/coreui/docs/content/4.0/migration.md

 - `bootstrap-utilities.css` now also includes our helpers.
 Helpers don't need to be imported in custom builds anymore.

 ## JavaScript

-- **Dropped jQuery dependency** and rewrote plugins to be in regular JavaScript.

 - <span class="badge bg-danger">Breaking</span> Data attributes for all JavaScript plugins are now namespaced to help distinguish Bootstrap functionality from third parties and your own code.
 For example, we use `data-coreui-toggle` instead of `data-toggle`.